wsonetunnel/tunnel-server-observability/README.md

 * Go to directory where repo is cloned or unzip it if zipped.
 * open [.env](./.env) file in this directory and change the `GRAFANA_URL=<LINUX VM IP>` with the actual VM IP.
 * Run `setup.sh ws1all` which will deploy Loki, Prometheus and Grafana.
-* You can use the Loki URL to send logs from your stack into the observability stack and prometheus remote write url to send out telemetry.
+* You can use the Loki URL to send logs from your product to the observability stack and use the prometheus remote write url to send out telemetry.
+* Once done, Open any browser on your local OR any machine which has connectivity to the Linux VM and type `http://<linux-vm-ip>:3000`.
+    * You can view the logs and stats here.

 ## Reference documents